classiebit/eventmie-pro-docs/resources/docs/3.0/admin/commissions.md

 ## Multi Vendor Off

-When the multi-vendor mode is `Off`, then on the front-end, all the options for `Become Organizer`, `Create Event` or anything else related to `multi-vendor` functionality, get invisible.
-In that case, Admin manages everything on behalf of an Organizer.
+When multi-vendor mode is `Off`, all options for `Become Organizer`, `Create Event`, or other multi-vendor features are hidden on the front-end.
+In this mode, Admin manages everything on behalf of organizers.

 <br>

-Admin can create a separate `User` from the admin panel and assign the `User` the `Organizer - Role`.
-Follow these steps to do so.
+Admins can create a separate `User` from the admin panel and assign the `Organizer - Role`.
+Follow these steps:

 1. Go to `Admin Panel -> Manage Users`.
 2. Click on &nbsp;<larecipe-badge type="primary" rounded>Add New</larecipe-badge>

-3. Fill in the Organizer's name, email, and password (you can fill your own).
+3. Enter the organizer's name, email, and password (you can use your own).

-4. Select the `Default Role` to `Organizer`.
+4. Set the `Default Role` to `Organizer`.

     ***

-    > {primary} After creating an organizer, Admin can use the organizer everywhere, whenever it asks to `Select Organizer`.
+    > {primary} After creating an organizer, Admin can select the organizer wherever required.

     ***